KickAss101/KickAss101.github.io/_posts/2023-02-23-isc2-cc-review.md

 > To begin with, while the certification doesn't assess your technical abilities and is considered an entry-level certification, passing the exam is no easy feat and is only truly appreciated by those who have attempted it.

 ## whoami before studying for the cert
 I had a good understanding of web VAPT (why web?
 I'll tell you in a min) and networking, and was well-versed in the networking protocols OSI and TCP/IP.
 As a result, __network security__ module was not a challenge for me.
-I just needed to refresh my memory and get familiar with the way the exam questions were structured, which is crucial for success.
+I just needed to refresh my memory and get familiar with the way the exam questions were structured, which is crucial for these kinda exams.

 ## Why did I attempt this certification
 I attempted this certification exam with the goal of obtaining a certificate, and I found the challenge of the exam to be a positive experience.
 It's no secret that many people struggle to pass this exam even though it's an entry level cert, but as an infosec enthusiast, I enjoy being pushed out of my comfort zone and testing my knowledge.